luizbills/litecanvas-snippets/README.md

 ## Quick way to make time based events

-For time-based events, I recommend using the [Timers plugin](https://github.com/litecanvas/plugin-timers) plugin.
+For time-based events, I recommend using the [Timers plugin](https://github.com/litecanvas/plugin-timers).
 But for quick tests, you can use one of these two techniques.

 ```js
 // you need declare a variable for each event